 Abies nordmanniana 'Golden Spreader' photograph by Karl Gercens.

-It is a needled evergreen fir that is native to Turkey, and the Caucasus areas of Georgia, Iran, and Russia.
+This a needled evergreen fir that is native to Turkey, and the Caucasus areas of Georgia, Iran, and Russia.

 It goes by the common name of Caucasian fir and is naturally found in the mountains at heights of around 3,000 to 7,200 feet (900 to 2200 m).